 They reached the two-tiered deck lined with red and white impatiens.
 “The blue will have to be sky,” Lindsay said, reading Delaney’s mind.
 “Note to self, it’s impossible to find blue annuals.”

-“You all did this yourself?”
+“You did all of this yourself?”
 She took in the perfectly manicured yard, bursting with plants and flowers of all sizes and colors.
 “When you said you were gardening, I figured you meant a few pots.”

 “I had to channel my nervous energy somehow.
 It became a labor of love.”
 Lindsay gestured to one of the chairs circling a slate top table.
 “Sit.
 I’ll get us something to drink.”